References and Resources for the Mormon Answers Section on DNA and the Book of Mormon?

 DNA-related articles in the November 2003 issue of The Journal of Book of Mormon Studies:

 Finally, don't overlook the most basic resource on this topic, The Book of Mormon: Another Testament of Jesus Christ.
-It is available online at lds.org, or you can obtain a free copy at Mormon.org or just call 1-877-537-0003.
+It is available online at churchofJesusChrist.org, or you can order a free Book of Mormon at ComeuntoChrist.org or just call 1-877-537-0003.
 After withstanding more than 170 years of hostile attacks, it is truer than ever, and vitally relevant for our day.
 Yes, the Book of Mormon is an authentic ancient record, a true book, and the word of God.
 But don't take my word for it: study it yourself, ponder it, apply any tests you like, and seek guidance from God to know for yourself if it is true.